Contracts 合同 Part 2 – Bad Contract

 So, for the benefit of these innocent students, would you please send me the marks for the students final exams?

-Another twisted arguement, trying to blackmail me.
+Another twisted argument, trying to blackmail me.
 Remember, I worked, did nothing wrong.
 You did not pay.
-End of arguement.
+End of argument.

 And all the students will appreciate your kindness.